sudomesh/disaster-radio/README.md

 sudo pip install esptool
 ```

 Then edit `settings.mk` to suit your needs.
-If you are flashing the a board based on the wemos d1 mini (with built-in usb) then you will probably not have to edit anything in `settings.mk` but make sure `UPLOAD_PORT` is set to the correct device which may vary depending on your operating system and which other devices you have connected.
+If you are flashing a board based on the wemos d1 mini (with built-in usb) then you will probably not have to edit anything in `settings.mk` but make sure `UPLOAD_PORT` is set to the correct device which may vary depending on your operating system and which other devices you have connected.

 # Building firmware